yaskovdev/docker-compose-example/README.md

 # Social Rating Docker Compose

-This example illustrates how to run two Spring Boot services that communicate via Kafka and store data in Redis using Docker Compose.
+This example illustrates how to use Docker Compose to run two Spring Boot services that communicate with each other via Kafka and store data in Redis.

 ## To Run Locally